-2.)
-Again, the metaphysical elements are defined through the anticipation of explanatory knowledge.
+2) Again, the metaphysical elements are defined through the anticipation of explanatory knowledge.
 They regard things, not as related to us, not as related to our senses, not as represented in our imaginations, but as understood in their relations to one another.
 Now true propositions may be merely descriptive; to assign their metaphysical equivalents, they must be transposed into an explanatory form; and until that transposition is effected, formally or virtually, it is useless to attempt to assign the metaphysical grounds of their truth.
 Accordingly, besides the rule of concreteness, there also is a rule of explanatory formulation.

-It is a rule of extreme importance, for the failure to observe it results in the substitution of a pseudometaphysical myth-making for scientific inquiry.
+It is a rule of extreme importance, for the failure to observe it results in the substitution of a pseudo-metaphysical myth-making for scientific inquiry.
 One takes the descriptive conception of sensible contents and, without any effort to understand them, one asks for their metaphysical equivalents.
-One by-passes the scientific theory of color or sound, for after all it is merely a theory and, at best, probable: one insists on the evidence of red, green, and blue, of sharp and flat; and one leaps to a set of objective forms without realizing that the meaning of form is what will be known when the informed object is understood.